kristianmandrup/racer-mw/lib/pipe/Pipe.md

 A Model pipe can be either a `CollectionModel` (when child of a collection) or a `AttributeModel` when acting as an Attribute on a parent pipe.

+There are two kinds of Model:

+* AttributeModel (a NamedPipe, can be used as an attribute on another Model)
+* CollectionModel (an UnnamedPipe, can be added to a Collection)

 ### Attribute

 An `Attribute` is a wrapper for a simple value (or values), such as: